Callisto95/Configs/Notes/Upscayl.md

 ### Digital Art

 `digital-art` removes a lot of detail and focuses on simple colours with not a lot of shading.
 It should only be used when necessary.

+### realESRGAN General

+Note: I don't know what the difference between the default and WDN is.

+Incredibly fast model with little to no noise.
+Can be used as an alternative to Ultramix.

+### 4xLSDIRplusC

+Sometimes more effective than Ultramix.